 Bio

-Mills received B.A. degrees in Biology and Literature from the University of California, Santa Cruz and an M.A. in Biology/Ph.D. in History of Science from Harvard University.
-At NYU, she teaches courses on the history of technology and disability studies.
-For the past 15 years she has taught an award-winning undergraduate course, “Disability, Technology, and Media,” combining disability theory with training in media accessibility; it has become a model for many similar classes around the world.
-She previously taught Biology and English at Santa Cruz High School.
+Mills has served on the executive council (2016-2018) of the Society for the History of Technology and has been the Beaverbrook Visiting Scholar at Media@McGill.
+She is currently a Research Fellow with the Charles Babbage Institute and a member of the Association for Computing Machinery (ACM) History Committee.
+At NYU, she teaches courses on STS, the history of technology, and disability studies.
+For the past 15 years she has taught a popular undergraduate course, “Disability, Technology, and Media,” combining disability theory with training in media accessibility; it has become a model for many similar classes around the world.
+She has received numerous teaching awards at NYU, including the University Distinguished Teaching Award.

 Mara Mills is sitting in a chair in a green room at the Museum of Arts and Design, facing left toward two seated men with whom she is having a conversation.
 Illegible text is screened on a wall behind one of the men.